 Though we’ve been having an astoundingly mild winter here in our native New York City, we managed to eke out a white Christmas, and the snowy season seems to have begun in earnest.
 Possibly.
 We hope.
 But there’s no reason to stay indoors — when the seasonal flurries appear, even that most indoor-cattish breed, the author, sometimes comes out to play.
 In celebration of the long months of winter ahead, we’ve put together a little collection of famous authors out in the snow — skiing, playing with their dogs, or just wandering about.
-So yes, we’re taking a rather wide interpretation of “playing,” but bear with us.
-Check out some chilly writers after the jump, and if we missed a favorite photo, add it to our collection in the comments.
+So yes, we’re taking a rather wide interpretation of “playing,” but bear with us and check out some chilly writers!

 Ernest Hemingway.
 On reverse: “This is to re-assure you if you hear reports of another of your authors dying of drink.”
 Signed, “Ernest Hemingway, Feb 1927.”